Environmental Impact of Coal

 Additionally, coal combustion residuals, commonly referred to as coal ash, contain a broad range of metals, including arsenic, selenium and cadmium; however, the EPA considers the amounts of chemicals leached from these residuals to be non-hazardous.
 Coal combustion residuals are one of the largest waste streams generated in the United States, and must be managed to prevent environmental impacts such as the Kingston, Tennessee spill in 2008.
 Finally, considerable water usage for coal-fired power generation can stress aquifers and watersheds, and in many instances, water must be cooled to near ambient levels before being returned to the surroundings to protect ecosystems.

 (Back to Top)

-The U.S. Energy Information Administration estimated global coal reserves at 948 billion short tons in 2008.
-At forecast consumption rates, these reserves are expected to last 126 years.
-The BP Statistical Review of World Energy gives similar numbers for global reserves; however, other estimates predict much lower numbers, closer to 400 billion tons.
+The U.S. Energy Information Administration estimated global coal reserves at 980 billion short tons in 2011.
+At current consumption rates, these reserves are expected to last 113 years.
+The BP Statistical Review of World Energy gives similar numbers for global reserves.

 Figure 1: McKelvy Diagram for Coal or Gas Resources

 Source: McKelvy, V.E.
 1972.
 “Mineral Resource Estimates and Public Policy.”
 American Scientist 60 (1): 32-40

 Although coal deposits are distributed throughout the world, they are concentrated in the United States, Russia, China, and Australia.

 Source: U.S. Energy Information Administration, “International Energy Statistics: Coal,” 2011

 For the United States, estimated recoverable reserves were 257 billion short tons as of January 1, 2013.
 Of this, recoverable reserves at producing mines were 18.7 billion tons; this reflects the working inventory at producing (active) mines.